teambtcmap/btcmap.org/README.md

 ## PWA

 This website is a progressive web app, meaning you can install it on your mobile device and use it like a native application.
-Just look for the **Add to home screen** option in your browser while visiting [btcmap.org](https://btcmap.org).
+Just look for the **Add to home screen** or **Install** option in your browser while visiting [btcmap.org](https://btcmap.org).

 ## Embedding